sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 ## 📚 Professional development

 In addition to on-the-job training, we offer a $1,000 yearly stipend for education (e.g., classes, books, conferences, etc.).
+We also hold detailed, twice annual 360 degree [review and feedback cycles](review-cycles/index.md) for the entire team.

 ## ✈️ Travel